timklawa/tasker/README.md

 # Tasker

-Tasker is a productivity application designed to help you manage your tasks efficiently.
-This application is built using Vite, React, TypeScript, and Tailwind CSS, with components from shadcn/ui.
+Tasker is a productivity application designed to help users manage their tasks efficiently.

 ## Features

-- **User-friendly interface**: Intuitive design for easy navigation.
+- Create, edit, and delete tasks
-- **Task management**: Create, edit, and delete tasks effortlessly.
+- Organize tasks by categories
-- **Responsive design**: Works seamlessly on both desktop and mobile devices.
+- Set due dates and reminders
-- **Dark mode support**: Switch between light and dark themes.
+- Mark tasks as completed

-## Getting Started
+- User authentication and profile management

-To get a local copy up and running, follow these steps:
+## Installation

-1. **Clone the repository**:
+To get started with Tasker, clone the repository and install the dependencies: